-The Life Sciences Summer Undergraduate Research Programs (LSSURP) were established in 1989 to facilitate recruitment of qualified students in the life sciences to the University of Minnesota.
+The Life Sciences Summer Undergraduate Research Programs (LSSURP) were established in 1989 to expose qualified students in the life sciences to the University of Minnesota.
 The LSSURP is a group of multidisciplinary programs that attract students from more than 200 undergraduate institutions, all 50 states, Puerto Rico, and the Virgin Islands.

 - Diversity of the graduate student population in life sciences disciplines at the University of Minnesota